bartbutenaers/node-red-contrib-http-proxy/README.md

 ## Introduction

 This is not a full blown http proxy, but a lightweight one which I developed for personal use.
 The [node-http-proxy](https://github.com/http-party/node-http-proxy#options) library is used under the cover, which contains some extra funtionality.
 Pull requests are always welcome, to implement these extra features into this node!
+Or you can use one of a third party http proxy (e.g. Nginx) ...

 ### What is a http proxy?
 A http proxy is a server that is put between a client and one or more other servers.
 The http proxy intercepts all http(s) requests from that client, and decides to which server the request needs to be forwarded.
 As soon as the server has responded, the http proxy will return the response to the client.
 For the client it appears as if the http proxy itself is the origin of the response, i.e. the client is not aware that his request has been forwarded to other servers ...